What Mattress Size Do I Need?

 What mattress size works best for families with young children?

-A king-size mattress is often the best choice for families with young children who co-sleep.
+A king-size mattress is often the best choice for families with young children who share a bed.
 It provides enough space for parents and children to sleep comfortably.
-If you frequently have pets sharing the bed, the extra width of a King-size mattress can make a significant difference in comfort.
+If you frequently share your bed with pets, the extra width of a King-size mattress can make a significant difference in comfort.